cool8jay/Theory-of-Fun-for-Game-Design/what-people-are-saying.md

 <hr>

 "Does for games what Understanding Comics did for sequential art.
 Non-gamers: Buy this for the gamer in your life.
 Gamers: Buy this for the non-gamer in your life.
-You’ll never look at fun the same way again."
+You'll never look at fun the same way again."

 —Cory Doctorow, author of Little Brother and Pirate Cinema; co-editor of Boing Boing